-No matter if it’s your first cruise or your one-hundredth you’ll probably agree that the first day of your cruise is the most exciting, but there are a few things you’ll want to consider to make it as simple and enjoyable as possible.
+No matter if it’s your first cruise or your one-hundredth you’ll probably agree that the first day of your cruise is the most exciting, but there are a few things you’ll want to consider doing to make your trip as enjoyable as possible.
 I’ve come up below with a list of twelve tips, in chronological order that you should consider on embarkation day.
 Oh, and if the word “embarkation” has you opening a tab to dictionary.com, you may want to start with our article on Nautical Terms for Cruisers.
 You'll find links which diver deeper into some of our topics, but you can find them all on our First Time Cruisers page.

 1) Don’t arrive to the port before 10:00am.

-It’s rare that I make blanket statements with such absolute numbers, but on embarkation day, crews have to clean the entire ship, offload trash, load new supplies, etc. No matter how early your ship is sailing, arriving before 10:00am will only leave you waiting outside the terminal, as security won’t even be open yet.
+I don't often make blanket statements with such absolute numbers, but on embarkation day, crews have to clean the entire ship, offload trash, load new supplies, etc. No matter how early your ship is sailing, arriving before 10:00am will only leave you waiting outside the terminal, as security won’t even be open yet.
 Different cruise lines have different ways of managing arrival times, and these are sometimes flexible, but not pre-10:00am flexible.
-Further, cruises in 2021 have modified check in processes to reduce crowding, meaning there will be less wiggle room than usual in the schedule.
+Further, in the past several years, lines have enhanced check in processes to reduce crowding, meaning there will be less wiggle room than usual in the schedule.

-2) Bring a carry on with anything you’ll need for your first several hours.
+2) Bring a carry on with anything you’ll need for your first few hours.

 Cruise lines don’t really have restrictions on how much luggage you can bring so long as it can safely fit in your room.
 This doesn't mean you should over pack.
 I try and keep things light yet still bring more than I need much of the time.
 Check out how I pack for a four night cruise.